jlelong/LaTeX-Workshop-wiki/Hover.md

 You may also directly call one the following commands

-- _LaTex Workshop: Show package documentation_: you will get an input box to type in the package name
+- _LaTex Workshop: Show package documentation_: you will get an input box to type in the package name.
+If you want to define a keybinding for this feature, associate it to the internal command `latex-workshop.texdoc`.
 - _LaTex Workshop: Show package documentation actually used_ : you can select the package name within a list.
+If you want to define a keybinding for this feature, associate it to the internal command `latex-workshop.texdocUsepackages`.

 ## Previewing equations